cfpdx-401JS-spring-2017/backend-quiz/README.md

 }
 ```

-* `title`, `category`, and `url` are required
+* `title`, `category`, and `url` are required CHECK
-* `category` should be limited to one of specified values ("animals", "food", or "places")
+* `category` should be limited to one of specified values ("animals", "food", or "places") CHECK

 If any of those conditions are not met, return a 400 status code.
+CHECK

-POST should return the same format as GET to `/images/:id`:
+POST should return the same format as GET to `/images/:id`: DONE

 ### Retrieve list of images